facebookresearch/faiss/INSTALL.md

 For faiss-gpu, the nvidia channel is required for CUDA, which is not published in the main anaconda channel.

 For faiss-gpu-cuvs, the rapidsai, conda-forge and nvidia channels are required.
+The `cuda-version` package is used to identify the CUDA version of the nightly.

 Nightly pre-release packages can be installed as follows: